 Your fridge should be between 3 and 5 degrees.
 Any hotter and it will cause your food to go off more quickly.
 We have a guide to fridges and freezers which includes some top tips on using the space efficiently.

 Food will go off more or less quickly, depending on how you’re storing it.
 Most fresh food like fruit or vegetables will last longer in your fridge, but there are some exceptions if unchopped:

 - Bread (it will go stale)

 - Fresh herbs (place on the counter with their stems in water, or in a newspaper or kitchen towel if you do want to put them in the fridge)

 How you store your veg in your fridge will also make a difference.
 It’s good to keep fruit and vegetables separate, because some fruit can give off a chemical that makes the vegetables spoil quicker.

 Vegetables with chopped ends, like broccoli, celery and asparagus will last better standing in the fridge with the end in water.
-The same goes for lemons and limes.
+The same goes for lemons, limes and herbs.

 You may also want to think about how you arrange your fridge, putting new ingredients to the back and old ones to the front so you remember to use them up.